What is BYOD (bring your own device) and why is it so important for the Gen-Y companies. Let’s understand.

 These collaboration tools have provided an ecosystem to ease, simplify, and provide seamless communication channels to enhance efficiency and productivity.

-Organizations now are at an increased risk of exposing their intellectual property as now can easily share files on unsecured networks or save files on their devices and hence businesses are expected to employ BYOD program management to balance flexibility and security.
+Organizations now are at an increased risk of exposing their intellectual property as now can easily share files on unsecured networks or save files on their devices and hence businesses are expected to employ BYOD (bring your own device) program management to balance flexibility and security.

 Gen-Y may bypass security policies for convenience